Frank Collin

 Francis Joseph Collin (born November 3, 1944) is an American former political activist and Midwest coordinator with the American Nazi Party, later known as the National Socialist White People's Party.
-After being ousted for being partly Jewish (which he denied), in 1970, Collin founded the National Socialist Party of America.
-(N.S.P.A.)
-In the late 1970s, his planned march in the predominantly Jewish suburb of Skokie, Illinois was challenged; however, the American Civil Liberties Union defended Collin's group's freedom of speech and assembly in a case that reached the United States Supreme Court to correct procedural deficiencies.
-Specifically, the necessity of immediate appellate review of orders restraining the exercise of First Amendment rights was strongly emphasized in National Socialist Party v.
-Village of Skokie, 432 U.S. 43 (1977).
-Afterward, the Illinois Supreme Court held that the party had a right to march and to display swastikas, despite local opposition, based on the First Amendment to the United States Constitution.
-Collin then offered a compromise, offering to march in Chicago's Marquette Park (where Martin Luther King had been attacked in 1966) instead of Skokie.
-After Collin was convicted and sentenced in 1979 for child molestation, he lost his position in the party.
+After being ousted for being partly Jewish (which he denied), in 1970, Collin founded the National Socialist Party of America (NSPA).
+In the late 1970s, his planned march in the predominantly Jewish suburb of Skokie, Illinois was challenged; the case ultimately reached the United States Supreme Court to correct procedural deficiencies.

+In 1979 Collin was convicted of child molestation and sentenced to seven years in prison, and he lost his position in the party.
 After being released early on parole from prison, Collin created a new career as a writer, publishing numerous books under the pen name Frank Joseph.
-He wrote New Age and "hyperdiffusionist" works supporting the pseudoarchaeological idea that Old World peoples had migrated to North America in ancient times and created its complex societies of indigenous peoples.
-This thesis is rejected by mainstream scholars.
+He wrote New Age and hyperdiffusionist works.

-Early life, family and education
+Early life

 Collin was born and raised in Chicago, Illinois, where he attended local schools.
 His father, Max Frank Collin, was born Max Simon Cohn in Munich, Germany, on August 23, 1913, the son of Jewish parents who were murdered in The Holocaust, and was a survivor of Dachau concentration camp.
 Frank's mother, Virginia Gertrude née Hardyman, was born in Chicago on August 18, 1920, and was Catholic.